eventhorizon5/skyscraper/readme.txt

 5. Usage

 To use Skyscraper, run the program, and a main menu screen will appear with a button for each available building (and one button for loading user buildings).
 Choose the building to load, and in a few moments you will be walking around in that building.
+You can press F5 to switch between standard and freelook modes.
 The only buildings that are completely simulated in this release are "Simple" and "Triton Center".
 While in one of these buildings, you can click on objects such as elevator call buttons, etc to perform actions.
-The recommended building to try out is the Triton Center, since it is the most complete official building.
+The recommended building to try out is the Triton Center, since it is the most complete official building, and also the Glass Tower, which has some of the more complex designs.
 The "Simple" building is a minimalistic demo to basically show how to make your own buildings in the application's scripting language.
 Other user-created buildings are included, and can be loaded by choosing the "Other Building" button on the main screen.

 ------------------------------------
 Keys currently used in the simulator: